Scots College (Sydney): 1955 to 2015

-Subsequent history

 In 1975, a fire gutted the school's Assembly Hall, resulting in a major reconstruction and renovation of school facilities.
 The fire was deemed to be caused by an "electrical fault" but the word at the time was that it was caused by students playing with fireworks on the stage.
 A small rocket was set off and got stuck high up in the curtain, setting fire to it.
 The fire spread rapidly over the curtain and up into the roof.
 There were no injuries.

 In 1988, the school opened its outdoor education campus, "Glengarry", in the Kangaroo Valley.
 Attending Glengarry is compulsory for all Year 9 boys, who live on site in one of five dormitories for six months.
-A residential academic and outdoor education team deliver a wide range of carefully developed personal development programs that enhance academic motivation and learning, and emphasise discipline, care, respect and curiosity.
 The year group is split into two intakes, they attend in terms 1 and 2, and terms 3 and 4 respectively.
 The Glengarry adventure now finishes with a 'Long Journey Home', which involves the intake to ride, hike and canoe their way back to Sydney from Glengarry.

 Most of the Council members are elected by the General Assembly of the Presbyterian Church of Australia in New South Wales.

+Recent history

-In August 2017, the school was forced to cancel the HSC Trial Physics exam when two CSSA papers were stolen in a late night heist.
-The culprits were never found.
+In August 2017, the school was forced to cancel the HSC Trial Physics exam when two CSSA papers were stolen by unknown persons.